opconWizard/opcon-docs/docs/reference/Operations-File-Transfer-Messages.md

-In addition to displaying the completion percentage and the interim transfer operations (e.g., compressing, decompressing, etc.), the EM displays specific file transfer codes from the LSAM\'s participating in the file transfer job.
+In addition to displaying the completion percentage and the interim transfer operations (e.g., compressing, decompressing, etc.), the EM displays specific file transfer codes from the LSAM's participating in the file transfer job.
 The Origination column identifies the error
 location: the FTAgent (Destination) and/or the FTServer (Source).